BETSAKA/conservation-dynamic-madagascar/README.md

 ## Citation
 If you use the methods or scripts provided here, please cite this repository as follows:
-> Bédécarrats F. et al. (2024).
+> Bédécarrats F., Ramanantsoa S. *et al.* (2024).
 "Conserving the History of Conservation: A Transparent Methodology for Producing a Dynamic Dataset of Madagascar's Protected Areas (2000-2024)."
 Open Repository.

 ## Contributing
 We welcome contributions to improve the methodology or documentation.
 Please see the [Contributing Guidelines](docs/contributing.md) for more information.